Simple actions and shifts in your daily work routine to help you manage energy on long wok days.

-Under pressure to perform from 7am to 10pm every day of the week, there are few opportunities when I let my mind wander.
-When I give my mind time to turn off, chill out and destress.
+Under pressure to perform from 7am to 10pm every day of the week, there are few opportunities when I let my mind wander and manage energy by giving myself time to recharge.

-Nothing replaces a good night’s sleep, but enhancing the mind-body connections with simple ‘nudges’ can sustain sharp thinking and focus all day long.
+Nothing replaces a good night’s sleep, but enhancing the mind-body connections with simple behavioral ‘nudges’ can sustain sharp thinking and focus all day long.
 A recent study in the Journal of Behavior Therapy and Experimental Psychiatry shows that we feel less tired when standing or sitting with straight posture – seems easy enough.
-Other small behavioral ‘nudges’, like getting a change of scenery when we’re stuck or taking a deep breath to reduce stress, improve the quality of our work – and our workday.
+Other small behavioral nudges, like getting a change of scenery when we’re stuck or taking a deep breath to reduce stress, manage energy – and improve our workday.

 In the intention of growing a healthy mind, body and spirit here are…

-3 Super-easy ‘nudges’ to generate more energy throughout the workday:
+3 Easy ‘nudges’ to generate more energy throughout the workday: